Nginx Specific-Version & Latest Install Guide: Ubuntu / CentOS, Fully Organized

 sudo firewall-cmd --reload

-Once everything is set, enter the server's public IP in a web browser's address bar.
+Once all settings are done, enter the server's public IP address in the web browser's address bar and try to connect.

-If the "Welcome to nginx!" page appears as above, the install and network setup are perfectly complete.
+If a page with the text "Welcome to nginx!" appears as above, the install and network setup are perfectly complete.

-📦 Migrated from my own Korean blog (my own writing).
+📦 Migrated from the Tistory blog I used to run.
 Original: taehyuklee.tistory.com/30

 Comments